M66B/FairEmail/docs/FAQ-it-rIT.md

 You might need to change [the Gmail IMAP settings](https://mail.google.com/mail/u/0/#settings/fwdandpop) on a desktop browser to make it work:

-* Quando contrassegno un messaggio in IMAP come eliminato: Auto-Expunge off - Attendi che il client aggiorni il server.
+* When I mark a message in IMAP as deleted: Auto-Expunge off - Wait for the client to update the server.
-* Quando un messaggio è contrassegnato come eliminato e cancellato dall'ultima cartella IMAP visibile: Elimina immediatamente il messaggio per sempre
+* When a message is marked as deleted and expunged from the last visible IMAP folder: Immediately delete the message forever

 Note that archived messages can be deleted only by moving them to the trash folder first.